caltechlibrary/orcid-sciencv-workshop/README.md

 *Before* working through this lesson you will need:

 * Three citations to your works, including at least two with Digital Object Identifiers issued by CrossRef.
 * For demonstration purposes in this lesson, we are using the "Works" entries publicly displayed on [Hugh Shanahan's ORCID profile](https://orcid.org/0000-0003-1374-6015) at [https://orcid.org/0000-0003-1374-6015](https://orcid.org/0000-0003-1374-6015).
+For the BibTeX exercise, we use a conference paper from [Hugh's publications page](https://pure.royalholloway.ac.uk/portal/en/persons/hugh-shanahan(77128df7-1747-4d9f-8fe5-c11d30e77abc)/publications.html) at Royal Holloway.
-* Hugh is co-chair of the [CODATA-RDA schools in Research Data Science](http://www.codata.org/working-groups/research-data-science-summer-schools) and loves when students use his ORCiD!
+* Hugh is co-chair of the [CODATA-RDA schools in Research Data Science](http://www.codata.org/working-groups/research-data-science-summer-schools) so thank him for allowing us to 'borrow' his publications for testing purposes during the School at DataTrieste19!

 -----